 With its brightly-colored buildings and oceanside location, Reykjavík from above is a beautiful sight.
 Being so flat, it is hard to get a good view from the ground.
 That’s why the best viewpoint in town is from the viewing platform at the top of Hallgrimskirkja Church.

-It’ll cost you 1,000 ISK per person (about $8 USD) to reach the viewing platform, so make sure you check the weather ahead of time and go on a clear day.
+There is a small entrance fee to access the viewing platform, so make sure you check the weather ahead of time and go on a clear day.

 Hallgrimskirkja Church in Reykjavík